ceph/ceph/doc/dev/cephadm/cephadm-exporter.rst

         print(f"Elapsed secs : {elapsed}")

-.. note:: the above example is using python3, and assumes that you've extracted the config using the get-exporter-config command.
+.. note:: the above example uses python3, and assumes that you've extracted the config using the ``get-exporter-config`` command.

 Implementation Specific Details
 ===============================

-Like a typical container based deployment, the exporter is deployed to a directory under ``/var/lib/ceph/<fsid>``.
-The cephadm binary is stored in this cluster folder, and the daemon's configuration and systemd settings are stored under ``/var/lib/ceph/<fsid>/cephadm-exporter.<id>``.
+In the same way as a typical container based deployment, the exporter is deployed to a directory under ``/var/lib/ceph/<fsid>``.
+The cephadm binary is stored in this cluster folder, and the daemon's configuration and systemd settings are stored under ``/var/lib/ceph/<fsid>/cephadm-exporter.<id>/``.

 .. code::